1975 Dutch train hijacking: Developments

 The next day, young economist Bert Bierling was brought to the doors and shot dead in full view of the police and the military as well as the press.
 The dead bodies thrown from the train were only allowed to be taken away a couple of days later.

 On 14 December, the hijackers surrendered.
-Among reasons for surrender were reports about retaliation on the Moluccan islands and the sub-zero temperatures in and around the train.
+Among reasons for surrender were reports about retaliation on the Moluccan Islands and the sub-zero temperatures in and around the train.

 Aftermath

 The hijackers were convicted to sentences of 14 years.
-The most fanatical member of the hijackers, Eli Hahury, committed suicide in prison in 1978.
+One member of the hijackers committed suicide in prison in 1978.